mredig/swift-big-rational/README.md

 )
 ```

-3. Add `import RationalModule` in your source code.
+3. Add `import BigRationalModule` in your source code.

 ## API